It's dramatic to have bought your dream home and be confronted with defects. To detect defects, you can have a building inspection performed.

 An inspection gives you an immediate insight into the necessary maintenance in the longer term.

 Problems after moving house

-It is possible that after purchasing the house, you discover problems that were hidden up until then and were not even discovered during the inspection.
+After purchasing the house, you may discover hidden problems that were undetected by the building inspection.
 We then speak of hidden defects.
 After all, an inspector cannot see everything and does not break open the whole house to assess constructive parts of the house.
-After all, no seller will agree to so-called 'destructive testing.'
+No seller will agree to so-called 'destructive testing.'

-A seller can avoid mentioning in depth how bad the home is, so ask your questions.
+A seller can avoid mentioning how bad the home is in-depth, so ask your questions.
 After all, sellers must answer these truthfully.
 They also have a duty of disclosure.
 They must tell all the essential facts, but it is good to only partially rely on their comments.

 Types of hidden defects

 Hidden defects come in all shapes and sizes.
 Common defects include:

 - Electrical wiring that is not installed correctly.

 - Woodworms in the construction elements or windows and damp crawl spaces.

 You should notify the selling party when identifying a hidden defect, preferably in writing.
 You need to work it out together, and if that does not work and the defect is severe, going to court is the only option left.
 Legal expense insurance would be helpful.